Kritish007/Assignment-3/README.md

 8. Get the view from list_view_items, CheckedTextView and set the text to it's position. <br/>
 9. Finally, we create a listener when user interacts with the selection he/she makes. <br/>

+I have set up a CheckedTextView in a listView aiming to create a setting page where a user gets to change/selects a setting he wants to enable.
+The example below is related with my android project: color detector which I might use in the future as a setting screen. <br/>

 # Code:
 This is a link to the complete project on Git-hub: https://github.com/Kritish007/assignment3 <br/>

 ### ```MainActivity.java```

 ```